maxlaverse/terraform-provider-bitwarden/docs/data-sources/item_login.md

 page_title: "bitwarden_item_login Data Source - terraform-provider-bitwarden"
 subcategory: ""
 description: |-
-  Use this data source to get (amongst other things) the username and password of a Bitwarden Login item for use in other resources.
+  Use this data source to get information on an existing Login.
 ---

 # bitwarden_item_login (Data Source)

-Use this data source to get (amongst other things) the username and password of a Bitwarden Login item for use in other resources.
+Use this data source to get information on an existing Login.

 ## Example Usage